JoelVO/anisotropic_diffusion/README.md

 $$u_t = \text{div}\left(\left(\sum\limits_{n=0}^Na_n(\mathcal{D}_n u)\right)\nabla u\right).$$

-The function spaces from were we learned our functions were: splines of order 1, decreasing splines of order 1, monomials and the family of functions used by Roth and Black.
+The function spaces from where we learned our functions were: splines of order 1, decreasing splines of order 1, monomials and the family of functions used by Roth and Black.
 To run it in the command line you can write

 ```
  python anisotropic_diffusion.py --architecture FoE --function_type <splines, decreasing, monomials or RothBlack> --images <folder_with_images>--variance <15, 25 or 50>